Sustainable use of the environment, on and beneath the earth.

 Fig. 7.
 High-resolution SEM of shocked magnetites.
 Left: Dissolution/degassing of Fe-Mg-Al silicate.
 Middle: Dashed lines show shear bands of 5 GPa shocked magnetite.
 Right: 120° grain boundaries at 20 GPa shocked magnetite sample (from Kontny et al. 2018).

 We consider the full value chain from exploration to storage of energy- and raw material deposits using the STEEPLE environment.
 STEEPLE stands for the macro-environmental factors social, technological, economic, environmental, poitical, legal and ethical.
-We consider reilient supply of construction- and metal raw materials and associated industrial processes (Fig. Hilgers et al.).
+We consider reilient supply of construction- and metal raw materials and associated industrial processes (Fig. 8).

-Fig. 8. a) The global population will grow by another 3 bio. until 2060, however global wealth (assoicated with energy- and raw mateiral consumption) increases more rapidly. b) The demand of metals such as copper and europium (a rare earth metal) both grow per captia and in total volume.
+Fig. 8. a) The global population will grow by another 3 bio. until 2060, however global wealth (assoicated with energy- and raw mateiral consumption) increases more rapidly. b) The demand of metals such as copper and europium (a rare earth metal) both grow per captia and in total volume (Hilgers et al. 2021).

 Fig. 9.
-Principal outline for economic calculations for P2X hydrogen and green methane gas.
+Principal outline for economic calculations for P2X hydrogen and green methane gas (Budny et al. 2015).

 Our experience covers the planning and operation of private higher education institutions overseas, and the development and management of interdisciplinary training courses in close cooperation with industry.
 Previous projects focused on the implementation of the German University of Technology GUTech LLC (Fig., info) in beautiful Muscat, Oman, and training courses on geothermal and fossil energy, medicine and mining in Tunisia, Morocco together with Egypt.